kopf/httsleep/docs/tutorial.rst

 Conditionals
 ------------

-There are five conditionals built in to httsleep:
+There are five conditions built in to httsleep:

 * ``status_code``
 * ``text``